slivnik/AG_experiement2022/README.md

 ```

 The results
-- of the background questionnaire are available in `BackgroundFeedback_AG.xlxs',
+- of the background questionnaire are available in `BackgroundFeedback_AG.xlxs`,
-- of the tests and feedback questionnaires are available in `StudyResults_AG.xlsx'.
+- of the tests and feedback questionnaires are available in `StudyResults_AG.xlsx`.